Archibald Campbell, 5th Earl of Argyll: Role in Ulster politics

 Argyll, in his role as Campbell clan chief, was also heavily involved in the politics of Ulster during the 1560s.
-Although he initially hoped for an alliance with the English to secure his claims on land possessed by the O'Donnell and Sorley Boy MacDonnell families against the encroachment of the O'Neill, English unwillingness to work with him led him to orchestrate a marriage alliance among the three feuding clans of Ulster, which would ultimately have major effects on Irish history with the eruption of the Hugh O'Neill rebellion in the 1590s.
+Although he initially hoped for an alliance with the English to secure his claims on land possessed by the O'Donnell and Sorley Boy MacDonnell families against the encroachment of the O'Neill, English unwillingness to work with him led him to ally with Shane O'Neill, and orchestrate a marriage alliance among the three feuding clans of Ulster, which would ultimately have major effects on Irish history with the eruption of the Hugh O'Neill rebellion in the 1590s.

+In February 1569, an English official, Nicholas White, visited Mary, Queen of Scots, at Tutbury Castle.
+They mentioned that he was going to Ireland, and White said that the chiefest troubles of Ireland proceed from the north of Scotland, through the Earl of Argyll's "supportation".
+Mary did not give him much of an answer.

 Marriages and death

 He first married Lady Jean Stewart (died 1588), daughter of James V of Scotland and Elizabeth Bethune; he was thus half-brother-in-law to Mary and to Moray.
-After divorcing Jean Stewart, Argyll married Jean Cunningham, daughter of the Earl of Glencairn in August 1573.
+After divorcing Jean Stewart, Argyll married Janet Cunningham, daughter of the Earl of Glencairn in August 1573.
 Janet Cunningham gave birth to the Earl's stillborn posthumous son in June 1574.
 She subsequently married Humphrey Colquhoun of Luss and died in 1585.

 Argyll died in September 1573, without male issue, and was buried at Kilmun Parish Church.
 He was succeeded by his half-brother Colin.